 Soil acidity is measured by a pH reading.
 Most plants grow in relatively neutral soil with a pH between 6 and 7.5, but some plants may perform better in acidic soil.
 Soil with a pH above 7.0 is considered alkaline, while soils below 7.0 are acidic.

-A provides the best guide for determining the pH of your soil.
-Although are available, taking a soil sample to a testing laboratory gives a more accurate reading.
+A soil test provides the best guide for determining the pH of your soil.
+Although home testing kits are available, taking a soil sample to a testing laboratory gives a more accurate reading.
 Take samples from several different areas of the garden bed because pH can differ even in a small area.
 The testing laboratory usually provides specific guidelines for taking samples, but generally you remove a 6-inch-deep core from the soil with a trowel and place it in a collecting bag.
 Labeling the bag with a number, and placing stake labeled with the corresponding number next to the sample site, allows you to match up testing results with each section of the garden bed.

 Powdered sulfur lowers the pH and makes the soil more acidic.
 Use your soil test results as a guide for how much sulfur to add.
 For example, if your soil has an alkaline pH reading of 7.5 and you need to lower it to an acidic 6.0, use 1/3 pound of sulfur for every 10 square feet of garden bed.
 Alternatively, use 2.1 pounds of aluminum sulfate per 10 square feet.
 To decrease the same soil to a 5.0 pH, add 1/2 pound of sulfur or 3.6 pounds of aluminum sulfate per 10 square feet.
 Work sulfur into the top 8 inches of soil the fall before spring planting so it has time to alter the pH.
 Aluminum sulfate works immediately, so you can add it in spring one or two weeks before planting.

 Peat Moss Amendment